Craig-97/Angular-Pokemon/README.md

 # AngularPokemon

+The app allows uses Angular 8 to view original 151 Pokemon with search and filtering using the PokeAPI.

+### Homepage

+![AngularPokemon-Preview](https://i.imgur.com/NvNz2Uv.png)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

-![AngularPokemon-Preview](https://i.imgur.com/NvNz2Uv.png)

 ## Development server